BarisAlbayrakIEEE/lock_free/README.md

 to get the right specialization of Concurrent_Queue and to achieve the default arguments consistently.
-3. As stated in the Progress section, this version does not preserve the FIFO order.
+3. As stated in the Progress section, this version does not preserve the FIFO order temporally.

 ### 2.1.8.
 TODO <a id='sec218'></a>
 1. The blocking operations (push and pop) back-pressures